codesharedot/dex-price/README.md

-# hydrogen price
+# bluzelle price

-Gets the hydrogen price with Python (from JSON).
+Gets the bluzelle price with Python (from JSON).

 https://pythonbasics.org